mrocklin/blog/_posts/work/2013-04-05-SymPy-Theano-part-3.md

 fblocked = theano_function(inputs, collapsed_outputs, dtypes=dtypes)
 {% endhighlight %}

 Theano is then able to coordinate this computation and compile it to low-level code.
 At this stage the expresssions/computations are fairly complex and difficult to present.
-Here is an image of the computation (click for zoomable PDF).
+Here is an image of the computation (click for zoomable PDF) as a directed acyclic graph.

 [![]({{ BASE_PATH }}/images/fblocked-small.png)]({{ BASE_PATH }}/images/fblocked.pdf)

 Results
 -------

-Lets time the difference
+Lets time each function on the same inputs and see which is faster

 {% highlight python %}
 >>> timeit f(*ninputs)